-In the meantime, the raw survey data (GEOS, ES, CODB) often demonstrate the opposite.
-In terms of "fairness", somewhat contrary to the hypothesis, the gap between NMS and the EU15 appears of similar size or wider than the one between NMS and the EEN countries.
+At the same time, the raw survey data (GEOS, ES, CODB) often demonstrate the opposite.
+In terms of "fairness", somewhat contrary to the hypothesis, the gap between

+NMS and the EU15 appears of similar size or wider than the one between NMS and the EEN countries.